-8) Prior to commencement of the development, details shall be submitted to and approved in writing by the council, of the external sound level emitted from plant, machinery and/or equipment and mitigation measures as appropriate.
+8) Prior to the installation of any plant and/or machinery, details shall be submitted to and approved in writing by the council, of the external sound level emitted from plant, machinery and/or equipment and mitigation measures as appropriate.
 The measures shall ensure that the external sound level emitted from plant, machinery and/or equipment will be lower than the lowest existing background sound level by at least 10dBA in order to prevent any adverse impact.
 The assessment shall be made in accordance with BS4142:2014 at the nearest and/or most affected noise-sensitive premises, with all machinery operating together at maximum capacity.
 A post-installation noise assessment shall be carried out where required to confirm compliance with the sound criteria and additional steps to mitigate noise shall be taken, as necessary.
 Approved details shall be implemented prior to occupation of the development and thereafter be permanently retained.